Erwin Gutawa (footballer)

-Erwin Gutawa (born 6 July 1992) is an Indonesian professional footballer who plays for Liga 2 club PSMS Medan.
+Erwin Gutawa (born 6 July 1992) is an Indonesian professional footballer who plays for Championship club Semen Padang.
 Although he mainly plays as a centre-back, he can also play as a right-back.

 Club career

 Martapura

 He was signed for Martapura to play in Liga 2 in the 2018 season.

 Madura F.C.

 On 20 October 2018, Gutawa signed a one-year contract with Liga 2 club Madura on a free transfer.

 Sriwijaya F.C.

 He was signed for Sriwijaya to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2021 season.
 Erwin made his league debut on 5 September by starting in a 1–1 draw against Arema at the Pakansari Stadium, Cibinong.